TeeAkinlade/TeeAkinlade/README.md

 ### 🚀 About Me
 - 🌟 I'm a frontend developer with a focus on building **responsive, user-friendly web applications**.
 - 🎨 I love merging creativity with functionality through **modern UI/UX design principles**.
-- 🛠️ I'm also passionate about sustainability, combining technology and fashion through my brand, **BIKOYE Fabrics & Fashion**.

 ---